jdiegodcp/bideafactory-java-springboot-int/README.md

 ## Fixes after the limit time ,

-Changes made on develop were necessary to clean up small details and also allow to just execute docker compose up -d wherever the repo is clonned without needing to generate the jar , it's going to generate it on the the app container itself.
+Changes made on develop were necessary to clean up small details and also allow to just execute "docker compose up -d" wherever the repo is clonned without needing to generate the jar , it's going to generate it on the the app container itself.

+It's been added a basic collection under the folder docs , were it's given the instruction to update the url of the server under the variables tab of this collection and you can test the endpoints